Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 It is also outdoor seating season, so the evenings are usually spent in restaurants or on patios outside with mild temperatures and a great atmosphere!

-While the cities get pretty busy, there are lots of cool festival and activities as well!
+While the cities get pretty busy, there are lots of cool festivals and activities as well!

 October in Austria